mobinets/SlaugFL/README.md

 ```

 ## Acknowledgement
 Our code is built on the following projects.
-Thanks for their admiring contribution.
+Thanks for their admiring contributions.
 1. FedLab: https://github.com/SMILELab-FL/FedLab
 2. FedGen: https://github.com/zhuangdizhu/FedGen